Modeling Adversaries in a Logic for Security Protocol Analysis: Introduction

 To avoid the logical omniscience problem, we use the notion of \emph{algorithmic knowledge} \cite[Chapter 10 and 11]{r:fagin95}.
 Roughly speaking, we assume that agents (including adversaries) have ``knowledge algorithms'' that they use to compute what they know.
 The capabilities of the adversary are captured by its algorithm.
 Hence, Dolev-Yao capabilities can be provided by using a knowledge algorithm that can only compose messages or attempt to decipher using known keys.
 By changing the algorithm, we can extend the capabilities of the adversary so that it can attempt to crack the encryption scheme by factoring (in the case of RSA), using differential cryptanalysis (in the case of DES), or just by guessing keys, along the lines of a model due to Lowe \citeyear{r:lowe02}.
 Moreover, our framework can also handle the case of a principal sending the bits of its key, by providing the adversary's algorithm with a way to check whether this is indeed what is happening.
 By explicitly using algorithms, we can therefore analyze the effect of bounding the resources of the adversary, and thus make progress toward bridging the gap between the analysis of cryptographic protocols and more computational accounts of cryptography.
 (See \cite{r:abadi02a} and the references therein for a discussion on work bridging this gap.)
 Note that we need both traditional knowledge and algorithmic knowledge in our analysis.
 Traditional knowledge is used to model a principal's beliefs about what can happen in the protocol; algorithmic knowledge is used to model the adversary's computational limitations (for example, the fact that it cannot factor).

 The focus of this work is on developing a general and expressive framework for modeling and reasoning about security protocols, in which a wide class of adversaries can be represented naturally.
+In particular, we hope that the logic can provide a foundation for comparison and evaluation of formal methods that use different representation of adversaries.
 Therefore, we emphasize the expressiveness and representability aspects of the framework, rather than studying the kind of security properties that are useful in such a setting or developing techniques for proving that properties hold in the framework.
 These are all relevant questions that need to be pursued once the framework proves useful as a specification language.

 The rest of the paper is organized as follows.
-In Section~\ref{s:logic}, we define our model for protocol analysis and our logic for reasoning about implicit and explicit knowledge, based on the well-understood multiagent system framework.
+In Section~\ref{s:protocols}, we define our model for protocol analysis based on the well-understood multiagent system framework, and in Section~\ref{s:logic} we present a logic for reasoning about implicit and explicit knowledge.
 In Section~\ref{s:adversaries}, we show how to model different adversaries from the literature.
-These adversaries are passive, in that they eavesdrop on the communication but do not attempt to interact with the principals of the system.
-In Section~\ref{s:active}, we show how the framework can accommodate active adversaries, that is, adversaries that can actively interact with the principals by intercepting, forwarding, and replacing messages.
+In Section~\ref{s:passive}, these adversaries are passive, in that they eavesdrop on the communication but do not attempt to interact with the principals of the system; in Section~\ref{s:active}, we show how the framework can accommodate adversaries that actively interact with the principals by intercepting, forwarding, and replacing messages.
 We discuss related work in Section~\ref{s:related}.